A Brighter Future through Education

 With a huge effort both from Newton overseeing the build with local tradesman, the following has been completed:

-• two teachers Houses
+- Eight teachers Houses

-• temporary pit toilets for girls and boys
+- Latrines with showers for girls and boys

-• the bore hole and hand pump
+- Bore hole and hand pump for water

 Vegetable Garden